ABOUT | CATEGORIES | Worlds of David Darling | CONTACT

 Envirotec grain-burning stove

-As in the case of all heating appliances that use biomass fuel, check on the availability and cost of grain in your area.
+As in the case of all heating appliances that use biomass fuel, if you don't have your own supply check on the availability and cost of grain in your area.
 When deciding which particular stove to buy, look carefully at the manufacturer's recommendations and the stove's features.
-Make sure that the stove is designed for burning grain and similar materials.
+Make sure that the stove is designed for burning grain and similar materials and of the grade you intend to burn.

-Expect to burn up to one bushel per day in the heating season (one bushel of wheat weighs about 54lb).
+Expect to burn up to one bushel per day, or about 150 bushels in total in the heating season (one bushel of wheat weighs about 27 kg or 60 lb.).
+This figure will obviously vary depending on the size of the home and the type and quality of grain being burned.

-Cost comparisons of burning grain and other fuels (based on Jan.
-2006 rates)
+Cost comparison of burning grain and other fuels (Jan 2006 rates)

 Fuel type BTU value per unit Units required to produce 1,000,000 BTU Fuel price per unit (approximate) Total cost to produce 1,000,000 BTU Effective cost to produce 1,000,000 BTU Additional cost of using other heat sources